 Dealing with the holidays after pet loss is hard.
-Christmas is a few weeks away and if you asked me two years ago, “Hey, get in the holiday spirit!”
+Christmas is just a matter of days away and if you asked me a couple of years ago, “Hey, get in the holiday spirit!”
 I’d be telling you “Bah humbug.
 I’m not in the mood”.
 Christmas 2015 had been just 11 months since the passing of my youngest cat Dusty, and I was flooded with a mix of emotions both happy and sad.
 I was not in the mood to decorate or participate in anything festive.

-7 Helpful Tips to Cope with the Holidays
+7 Helpful Tips to Cope with the Holidays after Pet Loss

-Take a moment to honor and remember your pet
+1) Take a moment to honor and remember your pet

 Whether that means take a moment to say a small prayer or light a candle in their memory.
 Do something to remember Fluffy.
 Acknowledge and validate your feelings, don’t ignore them.
 It’s okay to feel emotional this time of year.

-Anticipate you will feel some sadness this time of year
+2) Anticipate you will feel some sadness this time of year

 Losing a loved one, including pets, is a big deal.
 They are our family.
 Just as losing a human family member is a huge devastating loss, losing a pet has a huge impact as well.
 When you are used to sharing pivotal holidays with family and furry family it’s a jolt to your life when they are no longer a part of the holidays and special events in your life.
-So don’t be surprised if feelings of sadness and non interest in festive activities overcomes you.
+So don’t be surprised if feelings of sadness and non-interest in festive activities overcome you.
 This is normal.

-Remember the joyous festive memories you used to share with your pet(s)
+3) Remember the joyous festive memories you used to share with your pet(s)

 Dusty, my husband and I took a little Christmas getaway weeks before she passed.
 Fortunately Dusty was feeling pretty good at the time.
 She was active and had a hearty appetite still.
 She was in a good mood and to share quiet precious moments together as a family on Christmas holiday together was a blessing.

 This time of year makes me count my blessings for the little things, like running water, clean sheets, food and a roof over my head.
 With this in mind, you may want to consider doing some early spring cleaning at home and donate unused clothing items to the Salvation Army or local animal shelter.

-Remember this too shall pass
+5) Remember this too shall pass

 To clarify this is not to say your grief will end because really and truly it’s ongoing, however the intensity of the grief you feel today will be lessened a year from now.
-Grief comes in waves but the pain does lesson with the passage of time.
+Grief comes in waves but the pain does lessen with the passage of time.
 There will come a time when you can fully enjoy the holidays once again.
-I feel like I’m definitely at the point today as compared to two years ago.
+I feel like I’m definitely at the point today as compared to three years ago.

-The Power of Music
+6) The Power of Music

 Play some cheerful holiday tunes to help lift your mood and spirits.
 Music is food for the soul.
 My personal favorite is “All I want for Christmas is you” by Mariah Carey.
 By the time the song is over I find myself humming along.

-Take care of yourself
+7) Take care of yourself

-In the midst of experiencing grief it is easy to forget to take care of yourself.
+In the midst of experiencing grief, it is easy to forget to take care of yourself.
 Be sure to not only acknowledge your feelings and emotions; find a good support system.
 Surround yourself with people who can relate to your experience and give you uplifting support.
 Also, don’t forget to take care of your physical self and incorporate an exercise routine multiple days during the week.